b-jesch/tv_grab_file/readme.md

 <b>Note: Some systems require root privileges to do that above!</b>
 <p>
 Open the TVHeadend Web Interface.
 Go to config, channel/EPG, EPG grabber modules.
-Enable the grabber module "internal:XMLTV:Simple file grabber" and set the "extra module parameter" to the absolute path that points your XML file.
+Enable the grabber module "internal:XMLTV:Simple file grabber" and set the "Extra Parameter" to the absolute path that points to your XML file.
 Don't forget to save the changes.

 ![TVHeadend Screenshot](images/screenshot.png)